GodOfCoding1/Heavy-Load-Helper/README.md

 # Heavy-Load-Helper
 A prototype idea that aims to redirect and store heavy requests till resources become available and they can be processed.
-This helps prevent cascading failure in applications with heavy load
+This helps prevent cascading failure in applications with heavy load.

 ## How it works
 - Add a middleware to your server that checks the cpu and ram available.